JB395/Bits-to-Target-and-Difficulty/README.md

 ### createcontract "bytecode" (gaslimit gasprice "senderaddress" broadcast)

 Publish a smart contract for the given bytecode, using default gas price of 0.00000040 and gas amount of 2,500,000.
-Returns the transaction ID and the contract address hash for the contract.
+Returns the transaction ID and the contract address hash.

 ```
 createcontract 60606040<snip>41701d0029